-Garlic Shrimp and Tomato Spaghetti is an easy to whip up pasta dinner and a delicious weeknight meal that takes just minutes to prepare.
+Garlic Tomato & Shrimp Pasta is an easy to whip up pasta dinner and a delicious weeknight meal that takes just minutes to prepare.
 It’s sure to be a new favorite!

-It’s rare for me to actually cook it at home, but when I get an idea, like I did for this Garlic Shrimp & Tomato Spaghetti I just have to try it.
+It’s rare for me to actually cook it at home, but when I get an idea, like I did for this Garlic Tomato & Shrimp Pasta, I just have to try it.
 I am super cautious when it comes to cooking with foods that my son is allergic to, and it’s something I rarely do and only when he’s not home.
 I made this spaghetti for lunch one day, and it was downright amazing.

-So why apple juice?
-Well the tomatoes can be so acidic that they really need some salt and some sweetness to cut that down.
+Well, the tomatoes can be so acidic that they really need some salt and some sweetness to cut that down.
 The apple juice adds that sugar and an added flavor that really marries well with the rest of the ingredients.
 I love using fresh cherry or grape tomatoes, but you could also use a couple cans of drained tomatoes.
-The tomatoes break down and together with the juices and the onions create this incredibly tasty sauce that just lightly coats the shrimp and pasta.
+The tomatoes break down and together with the juices and the onions create this incredibly tasty sauce that just lightly coats the shrimp pasta for a delectable bite.

-Tender pasta, succulent shrimp, and a sweet, fresh tomato sauce make this Garlic Shrimp and Tomato Spaghetti dish classy and elegant enough for company, but easy enough to throw together on a busy weeknight.
+Tender pasta, succulent shrimp, and a sweet, fresh tomato sauce make this Garlic Tomato & Shrimp Pasta dish classy and elegant enough for company, but easy enough to throw together on a busy weeknight.
 Enjoy!

 Garlic Shrimp & Tomato Spaghetti